Cludo/Cludo.Docs/source/includes/Authentication/_search.md

 This authorization type consists of a Base64-encoding of your *CustomerId*, the *SiteId* to access, and the *SiteKey* separated by `:`.

 SiteKey is only used for public access to search content.
-For intranet and secure solutions, use *Basic authorization*.
+For intranet and secure solutions, use *Basic authentication*.

 If you wish to create a non-public search engine, please [contact](https://www.cludo.com/en/contact/) Cludo for more information on the setup procedure.